On the group of homotopy classes of relative homotopy automorphisms: Introduction

 \subsubsection{Standing assumptions and notation}

-\begin{itemize} \item A rationalization of a simply connected space $X$ is denoted by $X_\Q$, and a rationalization of a map $f\colon X\to Y $ is denoted by $f_\Q\colon X_\Q\to Y_\Q$.
-We recall that the rationalization construction in \cite{BousfieldKan} is functorial and preserves cofibrations.
-In particular, given a cofibration $A\subset X$, the rationalization functor induces a group homomorphism $\pi_0(\aut_A(X))\to \pi_0(\aut_{A_\Q}(X_\Q))$.
+\begin{itemize} \item A rationalization of a simply connected space $X$ is denoted by $X_\Q$, and a rationalization of a map of simply connected spaces $f\colon X\to Y $ is denoted by $f_\Q\colon X_\Q\to Y_\Q$.
+By \cite{farjoun}, there are functorial and continuous rationalization functors that preserve cofibrations.
+In particular, given a cofibration $A\subset X$, there is a rationalization functor that induces a group homomorphism $\pi_0(\aut_A(X))\to \pi_0(\aut_{A_\Q}(X_\Q))$.

-\item A linear algebraic group $G$ over a ring $R$, is a group that is isomorphic to a subgroup of $\GL_n(R)$ defined by polynomial equations.
-A map of linear algebraic groups is a group homomorphism which is a homomorphism of varieties as well. \item The notion of commensurability in group theory are used differently depending on literature.
-In this paper, we will distinguish between the two concepts as follows: We say that two groups are ``commensurable" if there exists a zigzag of maps where each map has finite kernel and the image has finite index.
+\item The notion commensurability in both \cite{sullivan77} and \cite{wilkerson76} differs from the current common usage of this term nowadays (see e.g. \cite{K-RW}).
+We will follow the terminology of \cite{K-RW} and say say that two groups are \textit{commensurable up to finite kernel} if there exists a zigzag of maps where each map has finite kernel and the image has finite index.